Azure/alz-monitor/docs/wiki/AlertsDetails.md

 ## VM Insights Log Alerts

-Once VM Insights has been onboard into your environment the following alert rules can be deployed.
+Once VM Insights has been enabled in your environment, the following alert rules can be configured for use via this the Baseline Alerts framework.

 N/A: Not applicable, not used in the query or used as a parameter.